markelld/artistdeprime/README.md

 >
 > individual profile page for users
 >
-> filter or feed page to search through posts
+> search or filter for  home page to through posts
 ***

 ## Code Showcase